ian-hampton/divided-we-stand-prototype/README.md

 # Divided We Stand
 Divided We Stand is a turn-based strategy game set in the modern era.
-* Control your own unique nation with 8 governments and 4 foreign policies to pick from.
+* Control your own unique nation with 8 governments and 4 foreign policy options to choose from.
 * Secure and develop regions to expand your nation.
 * Negotiate and trade with other players.
 * Form alliances with your allies and declare war on your enemies.
-* Research new technologies and agendas to get an edge over your opponents.
+* Research new technologies and domestic agendas to get an edge over your opponents.
 * Win the game by completing your unique victory conditions before all other players.
 * Supports up to 10 players.